 Tug tapes to remove any wrinkles that may have built up during sewing and adjust so that there is the same amount of excess on either side of the spine.
 Good.

 You will notice first thing that between your signatures there is a pretty obvious gap, even if you sewed snugly.
-This is normal.
+This is normal when binding books.

 Take a piece of folded scrap paper and lay it 1/8 of an inch away from the gap between the first and second signature.
 Pressing the scrap paper down, spread a thin layer of glue (I’m using an Acid Free/Photo Safe rubber cement because it dries quickly and won’t wrinkle the paper) down near the gap.
 Remove the scrap paper, close the book and press down firmly for 10 seconds.
 Carefully flip the book and do the same to the last signature.